dwyl/dwylbot/README.md

 `.then` try to _retrospectively_ apply a workflow and teach your colleagues how to cooperate effectively.
-3. _Trust_ those of us who _have_ ***felt the pain*** of working in (_multiple_) horribly complex companies and have _crafted_ a Workflow that ensures the highest level of team communication/productivity.
+3. _Trust_ those of us who _have_ ***felt the pain*** of working in (_multiple_) horribly complex companies and have _crafted_ a workflow that ensures the highest level of team communication/productivity.

-Organizations _regularly_ approach us to teach dwyl's Workflow to their team(s).
+Organizations _regularly_ approach us to teach dwyl's workflow to their team(s).
 We have done many workshops to that end. <br />
 Sadly, delivering in-person training does not scale.
-So we decided to _automate_ our Workflow with `dwylbot`.
+So we decided to _automate_ our workflow with `dwylbot`.